day8/re-frame/docs/Interceptors.md

    - the `-db` variety registered by `reg-event-db`
    - the `-fx` variety registered by `reg-event-fx`

 Let's do a `-db` variety.
-We'll be wrapping a function like this:
+This is what a `-db` handler looks like:
 ```clj
 (fn [db event]               ;;  takes two params
   (assoc db :flag true))     ;; returns a new db
 ```

-Here a function which turns a given handler into an interceptor:
+And here is a function which turns a given handler into an interceptor:
 ```clj
 (defn db-handler->interceptor
   [db-handler-fn]